make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [eriverosr](https://github.com/eriverosr) for contributing improvements to Catit Pixi Smart Fountain.
 - [RedstoneGithub](https://github.com/RedstoneGithub) for contributing improvements to Petlibro PLAF103 pet feeder.
 - [cinek193](https://github.com/cinek193) for assisting with improvements to Clofte 400 Duo humidifier.
+- [nathan-gs](https://github.com/nathan-gs) for contributing support for Andalung EV charger, which was merged into EV Sun.
+EV charger config.